kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Model Risk

-Models produce wrong outputs.
+Models produce wrong outputs
-Errors cluster in edge cases.
+Errors cluster in edge cases
 Confidence hides failure

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.